Course Access

 • Sympathetic (fight-flight) vs parasympathetic (rest-digest)

-• Three states: immobilization (freeze), mobilization (fight-flight), social engagement
+• Three states: immobilization, mobilization, social engagement

-• Stephen Porges and polyvagal theory (with caveats)
+• Stephen Porges and polyvagal theory Indiana

 • The vagus nerve and vagal tone